-With the continuation of Town Improvement works and Neighbourhood Renewal Programmes, we will be able to achieve our vision in building the best home for all residents in West Coast GRC & Pioneer SMC.
-Estate upgrading programmes such as Repairs & Redecoration (R&R), the Lift Enhancement programme, as well as our scheduled cyclical works will continue to be carried out effectively to spruce up our estate.
+We are also on track to achieve our vision of building the best home for all residents in West Coast GRC & Pioneer SMC through the continuation of Town Improvement works and Neighbourhood Renewal Programmes.
+Estate upgrading programmes such as Repairs & Redecoration (R&R), the Lift Enhancement programme, and our scheduled cyclical works will continue to be carried out effectively to spruce up our estate.